MEd in Learning, Design, and Technology (Instructional Technology)

 For admissions information related to the Instructional Design and Development specialization, please visit the Office of Online Learning.

 While completing your Graduate School application, be sure to attach the following:

-- GRE or MAT scores (for LDTK12 applicants): Includes the Instructional Technology specialization
+- GRE / MAT scores are not required for Instructional Technology

 - Statement of purpose: Should clarify the candidate’s relevant background, interests, and goals in relation to the program

 - Letters of recommendation: Letters should be from individuals who can evaluate the applicant’s scholarly ability and potential for success in a graduate program.
 Preferably at least two of them are from faculty who have instructed the applicant in a previous program of study.

 Refer to the UGA Graduate School deadlines

 Please use our online form if you have any questions for the department.
 Please be as specific as possible so that we may quickly assist you.

 The College’s programs are taught by dedicated faculty who are experts in a range of areas and are passionate about helping students succeed both in their programs and professionally.

 A close working relationship with your advisor is key as you progress through your program of study.
 Please note that most graduate students at UGA are not assigned to a faculty advisor until after admittance.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.